 You’ll need a selection of weapons, just in case.
 Believe it or not, guns are probably not a good idea.
 They are heavy, loud, and mostly illegal in this country, which may lead to problems when you are stockpiling.
 Instead, go for a heavy bludgeoning instrument and a selection of sharp knives and swords.
 Slingshots or catapults are good, and can be used for hunting later.
 Hatchets, cleavers and frying pans are other things that have practical applications.
 When you think about it, anything can be used as a weapon.
 In Shaun of the Dead, Simon Pegg and his dippy mate used their vinyl collection to fight off the zombie hordes.
 It worked, too.
 For a bit.

 The ultimate aim is to leave civilization behind and become self-sufficient.
 Make a camp in the woods near a water source, erect a shelter, and place booby traps around the perimeter.
 If you can be bothered, dig a 4-foot deep trench for the zombies to fall into.
 At the very least, that will keep you fit and kill some time.
 You need to find some sustainable food sources or you’ll die of starvation, which is probably even worse than being eaten by zombies.
 So set some snares, some fishing lines, try to shoot birds with your catapult, and keep an eye open for edible berries, mushrooms and the like.
-Keep and eye open for those zombies, too.
+Keep an eye open for zombies, too.
 Especially if they are fast ones.

 An edited version of this article appears in the October 2014 issue of Forever Sports magazine.
 In shops now.